 In this step we consider the timing of your marketing efforts (your marketing calendar) and their cost (your marketing budget).
 Consider both one-time and ongoing costs separately.

 Our technology firm laid out the one-time costs and estimated the time and budget needed for ongoing marketing efforts.
-As a small firm, their marketing expenses are higher as a percentage of revenue than at most larger firms.
-Also, since this was their first real marketing plan, there were also more one-time set-up expenses than in organizations with established marketing functions.
+As a small firm, its marketing expenses are higher as a percentage of revenue than at most larger firms.
+Also, since this was their first real marketing plan, there were also more set-up expenses than in organizations with established marketing functions.

 Our large advisory-oriented accounting firm went through the same process.
-There were a number of one-time expenses to set up the infrastructure, train people, and produce the needed content.
-After the initial materials were produced, the implementation expenses were much lower.
+There were a number of one-time expenses to set up the infrastructure, train people and produce the needed content.
+After the initial materials were produced, however, the implementation expenses were much lower.
 Their marketing calendar laid out the schedule and the budget captured the costs.

 Top Marketing Planning Tips